Shifting GraphsExercises 27–36 tell how many units and in what di... | Channels for Pearson+

 1

-Determine the vertical shift: A shift down by 1 unit means subtracting 1 from the entire function.
-This modifies the equation to \( y = (x + 1)^3 - 1 \).

-Write the equation for the shifted graph: The new equation after applying both shifts is \( y = (x + 1)^3 - 1 \).

-Sketch the graphs: Draw the original graph of \( y = x^3 \) and the shifted graph \( y = (x + 1)^3 - 1 \) on the same set of axes, labeling each graph with its respective equation.
+Sketch the graphs: Draw the original graph of y = -√x, which is a downward-opening half parabola starting at the origin (0,0).
+Then, draw the shifted graph of y = -√(x - 3), which starts at the point (3,0) and follows the same shape.

+Label the graphs: Clearly label the original graph with the equation y = -√x and the shifted graph with the equation y = -√(x - 3) to distinguish between them.

 Verified video answer for a similar problem: